cardano-foundation/developer-portal/docs/smart-contracts/plutus.md

 - [Apply for the Plutus Pioneer Program](https://testnets.cardano.org/en/plutus-pioneer-program/)

 You can also check out the book "Plutus - Learning a smart-contract language" that follows the 3rd iteration of the Plutus pioneer programm and contains all code examples from the course.
 The book is availabe at this repository: https://github.com/LukaKurnjek/plutus-pioneer-program.

+## Demeter

+Demeter is a web-based development platform providing a full suite of tools for building Cardano dApps end-to-end.
+It features starter-kits for a range of different project types including Plutus: [Plutus Starter Kit](https://github.com/txpipe/plutus-starter-kit).

+Head over to [Demeter.run](https://demeter.run) when you are ready to start building!